Chadrack09/newtech-webproject/README.md

 ### Newtech Project
 >Newtech is a web hosting platform based on offering services all types of hosting services.

+The project was deployed on Netlify [Click to see](https://newtech-chad.netlify.app/)

 This project was implemented using HTML, CSS and Sass a css preprocessor.